NetBSD/src/usr.bin/xlint/lint1/README.md

 code 1 line below, `/* expect-5: ... */` expects a diagnostic to be generated
 for the code 5 lines above.
 Each `expect` comment must be in a single line.
+At the start and the end of the comment, the placeholder `...` stands for an arbitrary sequence of characters.
-There may be other code or comments in the same line.
+There may be other code or comments in the same line of the `.c` file.

 Each diagnostic has its own test `msg_???.c` that triggers the corresponding diagnostic.